-Welcome to the community engagement core of the UTHealth Institute for Stroke and Cerebrovascular Disease.
-Through community partnerships focused on stroke education and outreach we will increase stroke knowledge and preparedness, thereby reducing stroke burden and impact in the community.
-Further, we will build collaborative community- academic partnerships between Stroke Institute researchers and community stakeholders to ensure our research represents community needs and interest.
+To increase stroke knowledge and preparedness, community partnerships focused on stroke education and outreach are vital.
+It has the possibility of reducing stroke burden and impact in the community.
+This core is a collaborative community of academic partnerships between Stroke Institute researchers and community stakeholders to ensure our research represents community needs and interest.

 Stroke community outreach and education is a critical component of our stroke center.
 Our focus is providing stroke education and promoting stroke awareness to patients and their families, health care professionals, the Houston community at large, disease support groups, churches and civic organizations.
 We want every Houstonian to know the signs of stroke, the importance of calling 911 for suspected stroke (Time is Brain!), their stroke risk and how to reduce that risk.

 Girl Scouts Stomp Out Stroke Program in collaboration with The Health Museum

 Stomp Out Stroke Community Health Fair

 Vietnamese American Medical Association (VANA) Annual Prevention Health Fair

 Houston Ice Fest – offering Stroke stations and Brain Parts & Function wood crafts

 Participation in other community initiatives that provide stroke assessments, blood pressure and glucose screenings